-We have developed a detailed case study of the 4M Market Coupling region, which is presented in Annex D. This case study provides an example of how the introduction of a G-charge in Slovakia has certainly had a negative impact on the profitability of existing generation plant in the country, as a consequence of the region being highly interconnected,
+We have also developed a detailed case study of the 4M Market Coupling region (presented in Annex E) as another example of an area in Europe that at least partially meets some of the conditions required for tariff structure distortions.

+This case study also provides an example of how the introduction of a G-charge in Slovakia has certainly had a negative impact on the profitability of existing generation plant in the country, as a consequence of the region being highly interconnected, with Slovakia being particularly integrated with the Czech, and to a lesser extent with Hungarian markets.